The Oregon Land Justice Project

 • Trainings for land trusts to learn more about tribal partnerships

-• An annual gathering in November to bring together the Oregon Land Justice Project community
+• An annual gathering in October to bring together the Oregon Land Justice Project community

 • Legal and educational resource development to share with the public